 Online Safety Alerts - Think Before you Scare

-Children are naturally inclined to take risks as part of normal childhood development; by identifying a specific app or risk, we may encourage children to explore something that previously they had not been aware of, either out of curiosity, or because they are under the impression everyone else is using it (aka FOMO or “fear of missing out”).
+Children are naturally inclined to take risks as part of normal childhood development - by identifying a specific app or risk, we can encourage children to explore something that previously they had not been aware of, either out of curiosity, or because they are under the impression everyone else is using it (aka FOMO or “fear of missing out”).

 Whilst some children may feel confident to report concerns to staff following media reports, other children may use school equipment to research further information for themselves.
 School should re-evaluate (and in some cases alter) their filtering and monitoring approaches following high profile media stories.
 Designated Safeguarding Leads (DSLs) should consider monitoring the behaviour of pupils who they feel may be particularly affected or placed at risk.

-Educational settings and professionals should consider if it is always helpful to identify a specific app or risk when talking with children and young people or parents/carers.
+Educational settings and professionals should consider if it is always helpful to identify a specific app, TV show/film, game, 'challenge' or risk etc. when talking with children and young people or parents/carers.

 - If there has not been a specific incident that directly involves member of the community, then we must be clear on what we hope to achieve by sharing this information.

-- If the intention is just to warn parents/carers, schools may end up in a never ending battle and are unlikely to be able to keep up due to how quickly technology develops!
-A focus on general online safety risks and useful tools to enable parents/carers to have appropriate discussions with their children is likely to be more successful at safeguarding in the long term.
+- If the intention is just to warn parents/carers, schools may end up in a never-ending battle and are unlikely to be able to keep up due to how quickly technology develops!
+Content which focuses on general online safety risks and useful tools to enable parents/carers to have appropriate discussions with their children is likely to be more successful at safeguarding in the long term.

 The LGfL DigiSafe Team have posted useful advice for schools here: 'Parents - scare or prepare?'